Sridhar98/portfolio-website/content/project/fyp/index.md

 ---
-title: Fusion ensemble methods to imrpove object detection accuracy
+title: Fusion ensemble methods to improve object detection accuracy
-summary: Object detection finds place in real-life applications in a variety of domains ranging from agriculture to defense.
-Increasing detection accuracy is a step toward the use of deep learning based object detectors in safety-critical applications.
-We propose increasing the accuracy using statistical fusion ensemble method on the bounding box coordinates obtained from multiple object detection models, using root mean squared error as a metric.
-Tests on the PascalVOC 2012 dataset indicate that the statistical fusion ensemble method is optimal for 40% of the test cases, implying that the individual detectors collectively fail by the same percentage.
+summary: I worked under the supervision of Prof. Sridevi in a team of three at the Department of Computer Science and Engineering, National Institute of Technology, Tiruchirappalli on my undergraduate capstone project.
+The project focuses on improving object detection accuracy by using fusion ensemble methods on the bounding box coordinates.

 tags:
 - Deep Learning